tkdhanasekar/Linux_System_Administraton/Ubuntu/14Let's_Encrypt_SSL_for_Apache_ubuntu.md

 ```
 #sudo certbot --apache

-it will ask for give the credentials
+it will ask for the details

-Enter email address: tkdana@gmail.com
+Enter email address: tkdhanasekar@gmail.com
 Terms of Service: A
 willing to share your email: N
 Enter domain name : www.hashlabs.in   ( in my case its www.hashlabs.in )